Product formula for p-adic epsilon factors: Stability theorem for characteristic cycles on curves

 \subsection{Relations between microlocalizations at different levels}

 In this subsection, we investigate the behavior of microlocalizations when we raise levels.
 In general, this is very difficult.
-However, once we know that the supports of the microlocalizations are stable (cf.\ \ref{stabledef}), the behavior is very simple at least in the curve case.
+However, once we know that the supports of the microlocalizations are stable (cf.\ \ref{stabledef}), the behavior is very simple at least in the case of a curve.

 \begin{lem} Suppose we are in Situation {\normalfont(Ls)} of {\normalfont\ref{setup}}.
 Let $m'\geq m$ be non-negative integers, and $I$ be a left ideal of $\Ecompb{m,m'}{\ms{X}}$; we put $M:=\Ecompb{m,m'}{\ms{X}}/I$.
 Let $\ms{M}$ be the $\Ecomp{m,m'}{\ms{X}}$-module associated to $M$ (cf.\ Remark {\normalfont\ref{setup} (i)}) on $\mathring{T}^*X$, and assume